maniram-yadav/Hive/HiveDDLQueries/README.md

 [STORED AS file_format]

 ```
-* Example : *
+  **Example : **:point_down:

 ![Create tables](https://github.com/maniram-yadav/Hive/blob/master/images/createtable.png)

-We can be export any file which stores some data to the database table.
+> We can be export any file which stores some data to the database table.
 But condtion is that the file should have a standard format of text.

 In above given figure the table contain four fields and query part *ROW FORMAT DELIMITED* will be used when we are going to load any text file to the database in which each and every field will be seperated by comma and row will be terminate by *\n*(new line).
 One row of the text file will be stored in on tuple of the database schema.

 #### ALTER TABLE